Space Quest V: The Next Mutation

 Beneath that alien sky, the colony is eerily quiet.
 Where is everybody.

 That said, your relationship with them does improve over the course of the game.
 Which brings me, I think, to a welcome improvement in SQ5.
-There’s a lot more actual dialogue compared to earlier games, where it felt like characters would just announce something, stop talking then probably disappear from the narrative.
-Here, several characters have a sustained presence and multiple opportunities for conversations (with little talking head images).
+There’s a lot more actual dialogue compared to earlier games where it felt like characters would just announce something, stop talking, possibly try to kill you, then probably disappear from the narrative.
+Here, several characters have a sustained presence and multiple opportunities for development through conversations (with little talking head images).
 After a while, they start to open up and talk about themselves.
 Eventually, after you lead them through several deadly situations, they even have some respect for Roger.

-The layout of the game is based around missions to various worlds that you travel between on the Eureakah.
-Each has its own threats and resolutions and is fairly self contained – in other words, each is like an episode of Trek.
-However, they eventually build towards a confrontation with the final enemy – like a more seraliased show I guess, DS9 leaned that way.
-So then one mission involves figuring out what happened at a colony world that’s eerily deserted – I’d forgotten how SQ can be quite ominous and atmospheric when it’s not goofing around.
+The layout of the game, as you progress through the plot is based around missions to various worlds that you travel between on the Eureka.
+Each has its own threats and resolutions and is fairly self contained – in other words, a bit like an episode the show.
+However, they eventually build towards a confrontation with the Pukoids – like a more serialised show I guess: DS9 leaned that way.
+So then one mission involves figuring out what happened at a colony world that’s eerily deserted – SQ can be quite ominous and atmospheric when it’s not goofing around.
 Another mission has some R&R time at a space bar complete with your ornery engineer getting in a fight.
+Also there you have to play a somewhat annoying minigame (battleships) but you can at least save-scum you way through it.

-You’ll also find yourself on a deserted world being chased by a killer robot, which is a follow-up to a similar sequence back in SQ3 (continuity again!)
+Earlier on you’ll find yourself on a deserted world being chased by a killer ladyrobot, which is a follow-up to a similar sequence back in SQ3 (continuity again!)
 This is one of the most action heavy parts of SQ5 and you’ll probably see Game Over a bunch of times as you take the wrong path and get zapped.
 Still, it’s nothing so horrendous as the mall shootout in SQ4.
-You just have to be thorough in finding every path through the area, and eventually you will out-maneuver and disable the android.
+You just have to be thorough in finding every path through the area, and eventually you will out-manoeuvre and disable the android.

-Later on in the endgame stages I was definitely thinking here we go, brace myself for immediate death every time I make the slightest mistake.
+Then in the endgame mission I was definitely thinking here we go, brace myself for immediate death every time I make the slightest mistake.
 Indeed, I was reloading a bunch of times until I realised what I was actually meant to do instead of blundering into baddies at every corner.
 At that point it just became a case of navigating a maze for a while.

 Your egineer getting into trouble at a space bar.